Chapter 5

 “I want to swim,” Eku offered, knowing he sounded braver than he felt.

-The first, real swim was required to cross where the center channel deepened for the first time, before rising to an island large and dry enough to support a partial ecosystem, with monkeys in the trees and evidence of duiker and pig.
+He and Yathi walked gingerly across more rocky shallows, where the land rose again to an island large and dry enough to support a partial ecosystem, with monkeys in the trees and evidence of duiker and pig.

 The two dugouts transported supplies and gave rides to those who could not swim safely.

-A good distance, even for an Abantu.
+Far, even for an Abantu.

 At times, the current seemed to pull, especially where the temperature varied with a cold spot, and Eku scissor-kicked to maintain course.

-At one point, Goguk passed on one of the dugouts, sitting with two pregnant females, hollering gleefully as powerful Lume sat at the front, proudly rowing, refusing to relinquish the paddling duties to anyone else no matter how many trips across.
+Lume sat at the front, big back and shoulders straight, making him look lopsided even for the large dugout, but refusing to relinquish the paddling duties to anyone else no matter how many trips across.

 A few crawling crabs.